collective/collective.z3cform.datagridfield/README.txt

 I have attempted to keep the markup close to Products.DataGridField, so that the styling approach is the same.

-If you are passing through a list of objects (as opposed to a list of dicts), you need to implement the dictionary interface on the object.

-    def get(self, name, default=None):
-        return getattr(self, name, default)

-    def set(self, name, value):
-        return setattr(self, name, value)

 TODO
 ----

-    * I convert the return value to a list of dictionaries.
-It should be a list of objects of the correct type.
-The data transformations need to be looked at again.

     * Testing

-    * The mechanism to hide columns is cumbersome.
+    * The mechanism to hide/omit columns is cumbersome.
 This needs to be revisited.

     * Better styling of table in read-only mode.
+      Merge the display and input versions of the layout.

     * Move rows up / down

     * kss validation - highlight the incorrect row, rather than the entire widget.
       Possibly show the error message in the field cell.

-    * Omit a column does not work.
+    * hidden mode

 Demo
 ----